10 Reasons and Fixes to Loud PC Fans When Idle

 If none of the fixes we’ve mentioned help the noise issue, and you’ve exhausted all the options, you may need to replace the fans.

 Caveat: It’s critical to note that smaller fans are usually noisier, so don’t rush to prejudge the situation.
-Also, replacing the fans may void your warranty.
+Also, replacing them may void your warranty.
 Instead, do some research to determine if the fans need replacing and aren’t just noisy by design.
 Also, ensure you check the airflow and the noise levels of the replacements to determine if they’d fix the noise problem.

 Ways to check if your PC fan works